gangdong/gangdong.github.io/_posts/2021-04-05-Blog-travisci.markdown

 To start using Travis CI, make sure you have:

 + Github account
-+ Authenticating Travis CI to your Github account.
-You can do it by creating a personal access token (PATs) or connecting to GitHub with SSH.
++ Adding authentication methods to your Github account.
+You can do it by creating a personal access token (PATs) or connecting to GitHub with SSH Key.
 If you don't know how to do, please refer to

 	+ [Creating a personal access token (PATs)](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token)
 	+ [Connecting to GitHub with SSH](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh)